segarciat/TLPI/ch55-File-Locking/exercise/02-flock-deadlock/README.md

 ## Solution

-I designed a program where process begins by forking a child process.
+I designed a program in which a process begins by forking a child.
+I then used two unnamed POSIX semaphores to synchronize the actions of the two related process:

-1. The parent acquires an exclusive lock on file 1, lets the child process know that it can proceed.
-It then blocks waiting for the child to allow it to resume.
+1. The parent acquires an exclusive lock on file 1, then posts to the child's semaphore so that it may resume.
+The parent then waits on the child to post to its semaphore.

-2. Similarly, the child acquires an exclusive lock on file 2, and blocks until the parent tells it to proceed before resuming.
+2. Similarly, the child acquires an exclusive lock on file 2, posts to the parent's semaphore, and waits for the parent to post to its semaphore.

-3. When notified by child, the parent attempts to lock file 2, blocking up to a timeout.
+3. When the parent acquires the semaphore, it attempts to lock file 2.

-4. The child does the same but for file 1.

-I used a pair of unnamed POSIX semaphores for synchronization of the related processes, available to the related processes via a shared anonymous mapping.
+4. Similarly, when the child acquires the semaphore, it attempts to lock file 1.
+However, since I suspected that a deadlock may not be detected, I introduced a timeout by using the *alarm()* system call and handling the `SIGALRM` signal (whose default action would otherwise terminate the child process).

 Since the semantics of *flock()* are such that the lock is associated with the open file description rather than the i-node or the file descriptor (see page 1122), I was careful to